James Belshaw: Career

-Youth & College
+Youth and college

 Belshaw attended The Becket School in West Bridgford, where he captained the team to the Notts Schools Cup title in 2009.
 He also had spells with Notts County, Heanor Town and Walsall.

 In 2009, Belshaw rejected a one-year professional contract with Walsall, and instead moved to the United States to play college soccer at Duke University.
 He made 78 appearances for the Blue Devils between 2009 and 2012.
 During his time at Duke, Belshaw won accolades such as 2012 NSCAA All-America third team, was a two-time All-ACC first team selection, a three-time All-ACC choice, earning second team honors in 2010 and earned NSCAA All-South Region honors all four seasons.

 Return to England

 On 22 January 2013, Belshaw was selected 49th overall in the 2013 MLS Supplemental Draft by Chicago Fire.
-Belshaw was offered a contract by Chicago, but as a backup goalkeeper, so instead opted to search for first team football back in his native England.
+Belshaw was offered a contract by Chicago, but as a backup goalkeeper, so instead opted to search for first-team football back in his native England.

 In April 2013, Belshaw had trials with his former team Walsall, as well as Everton, Notts County and Coventry City.

 On 31 July 2013, Belshaw signed with National League club Nuneaton Borough.
 Following one season with Nuneaton, Belshaw moved to National League North side Tamworth where he played for three seasons.